geekidea2017/shareIdea/README.md

 # shareIdea
-Share Idea Frontend branch created.
+Share Idea javaBackend branch created.

-This is the frontend branch..
+This is the javaBackend branch..

 Guys lets start with this new idea.:)